-What is a Safety Recognition Program?
+What is a Safety Rewards and Recognition Program?

-A safety recognition program is a workplace safety program designed to use motivational methods that encourage safe behavior and discourage unsafe behavior and safety infractions.
+A safety rewards and recognition program is a workplace safety program designed to use motivational methods that encourage safe behavior and discourage unsafe behavior and safety infractions.
 The goal of this kind of program is to minimize preventable accidents and create a safer, more positive work environment.

-A safety recognition program achieves this goal by rewarding the safe behaviors and actions of each employee, while penalizing unsafe behaviors and actions.
+A safety rewards and recognition program achieves this goal by rewarding the safe behaviors and actions of each employee, while penalizing unsafe behaviors and actions.
 A successfully implemented safety recognition program can change a company’s culture, making it a place where safety and safe behavior is encouraged not only by employers, but by the employees themselves.

 The Features of Safety Incentive Programs

 The U.S. Occupational Health and Safety Administration (OSHA) was created to ensure safety in workplaces (ergo, for workers) across the United States.
 In doing so, OSHA enforces a number of rules and regulations.
 Any program with safety incentives must abide by OSHA regulations.
-For example, employees who are part of a safety recognition program should not fear the loss of incentives when workplace injuries occur.
+For example, employees who are part of a safety rewards and recognition program should not fear the loss of incentives when workplace injuries occur.
 This would be a violation of OSHA regulations.